mark-mcdermott/drivetracks-wip-nuxt3/README.md

   }
 });
 ```
+run the failing test with npm run e2e-tests -> tests should fail
+^ + c to kill the test server

 ### Homepage E2E Spec (TODO: Probably delete this)
 - Let's do some test-driven development and write failing specs, build to spec and then make sure the tests pass.